kimkimani/guruspedia/content/articles/confidently-automate-aws-eks-cluster-deployments-with-terraform/index.md

 published: true
 url: /confidently-automate-aws-eks-cluster-deployments-with-terraform/
 title: Confidently Automate AWS EKS Cluster Deployments with Terraform
-description: This guide demonstrates how to deploy the AWS EKS cluster using Terraform automatically.Dive in, learn the steps of automating deployment to the EKS cluster with Terraform.
+description: Deploy you AWS EKS Cluster using Terraform automatically.
+Dive into the steps of automating deployment to the EKS cluster with Terraform.
 date: 2023-07-26T03:28:29-04:00
 topics: [DevOps]
 pick: [top]